How Does a Cochlear Implant Work?

 However, you must remove the external part if you are going to have contact with water (similar to a hearing aid).
 Currently, some models of external processors are waterproof, but you should discuss these options with your doctor.

 Can I Play Sports If I Have a Cochlear Implant?

 Sports are not restricted when having a cochlear implant.
-However, to avoid complications, you should remove the external parts of the cochlear implant before practicing sports.
+However, to avoid complications, you should remove the external parts before practicing sports.

 Once Implanted, Can You Differentiate Between Different Voices?